Scroll to content

 DT

-The main outcome of this unit will be the design and construction of a working wire loop game.
-Pupils will build upon their knowledge and understanding of electric circuits from their science lessons.
-They will carry out research into user preferences and existing products, then they will develop a simple design specification to guide the development of their ideas and products, taking account of constraints including time, resources and cost.
+The main outcome of this unit will be the design and construct a model playground.
+Pupils will consider the purpose of a playground structure and then carry out research into user needs and existing products, using surveys, interviews and questionnaires.
+Then they will develop a simple design specification to guide the development of their ideas and products, taking account of constraints including time, resources and cost, as well as considering environmental impacts and sustainability.

 PSHE